mathie/mathie.github.io/_drafts/there-and-back-again-a-packets-tale.markdown

 ---
-title: My Favourite Interview Question
+title: "There and back again: A packet's tale"
 ---

 I haven't done any interviewing for a while[^1] but I went through a period of growth in one of the companies I worked for where we were feverishly expanding the development team, so we had to be a little more systematic in our approach to interviewing.
 Instead of just having an open conversation with candidates to see where it led (which is what I'd previously done in such situations), I wound up preparing a 'standard' set of questions.
-It took a few goes, but eventually I settled on a single question for the technical portion of the interview:
+It took a few goes, but eventually I settled on a favourite question for the technical portion of the interview:

 > When I pull up my favourite Internet browser, type "bbc.co.uk" into the
 > address bar, and press return, what happens?